 E.B.
-Howard Consulting strongly aligns with the Health Insurance Portability and Accountability Act of 1996 (HIPAA), and the Family Educational Rights and Privacy Act (FERPA), and meets the requirements of Service Organization Control (SOC) – SOC 2 criteria and controls to protect customer and business data.
+Howard Consulting strongly aligns with the Health Insurance Portability and Accountability Act of 1996 (HIPAA), and the Family Educational Rights and Privacy Act (FERPA), and meets the requirements of Service Organization Control (SOC) – SOC 2 criteria and controls to protect customers and business data.

 In addition, all individuals that work for E.B.
-Howard Consulting have completed training and certification through the National Institutes of Health training on information security, privacy, and security awareness training and has completed the National Institutes of Health (NIH) Office of Extramural Research NIH Web-based training course “Protecting Human Research Participants” in addition to adhering to company-wide protocols and standard for data storage.
+Howard Consulting has completed training and certification through the National Institutes of Health training on information security, privacy, and security awareness training and has completed the National Institutes of Health (NIH) Office of Extramural Research NIH Web-based training course “Protecting Human Research Participants” in addition to adhering to company-wide protocols and standard for data storage.
 Additionally, staff completed the Department of Education’s IES What Works Clearinghouse Group Design Standards Training through whatworks.ed.gov.
 As well as at least 30 hours of self-directed professional development per year to strengthen skill sets.

 Since Christine founded E.B.
-Howard Consulting in 2013, the firm has secured more than $65 million in non-dilutive grant funding for organizations in the innovation ecosystem.
-Christine and her team have 15+ years of experience in preparing and securing funding from various federal agencies including, but not limited to, NIH, NSF, DOD, DoED, and DOE, with a specific focus on SBIR/STTR (Phase I, Phase II, and FastTracks).
+Howard Consulting in 2013, the firm has secured more than $100 million in non-dilutive grant funding for organizations in the innovation ecosystem.
+Christine and her team have 15+ years of experience in preparing and securing funding from various federal agencies, including, but not limited to, NIH, NSF, DOD, DoED, and DOE, with a specific focus on SBIR/STTR (Phase I, Phase II, and FastTracks).

 The entire team, together, lent their knowledge and expertise to develop and refine proposal preparation processes and funding research procedures for funding menu development.
 Ultimately creating a better experience for all clients.
 This is a process we visit each quarter.
 In addition, the entire team (yes, the entire team) was instrumental in the development, implementation, and refinement of StartupFundHub.com